MiguelAMartinez/feedreader-testing/README.md

 ## Functionality tests
-The `jasmine/spec/feeedreader.js` file was modified in order to include the following tests:
+I modified `jasmine/spec/feeedreader.js` in order to test the following:

 - RSS Feeds are defined, have URLs that are defined and not empty, and have names that are defined and not empty.